derekvasilich/grail-derivatives/README.md

 ## 🔌 Technical Integration & API Specifications

 All resource endpoints are mounted under the global `/v1` version prefix.
-With the exception of the unauthenticated health probe and the raw binary ingress pipe, every request must carry a valid AWS Cognito-issued OAuth2 JWT in the `Authorization: Bearer` header.
+With the exception of the unauthenticated health probe, every request must carry a valid AWS Cognito-issued OAuth2 JWT in the `Authorization: Bearer` header.
 The examples below assume a `localhost:8000` deployment and a `$TOKEN` environment variable holding your bearer token.